Pamela Yount, Clerk

 There are no statutory requirements on membership qualifications for the BRB, although it is desirable for the individual to have knowledge of the Growth Management Act, ability to evaluate technical planning and environmental documents and economic reports as well as testimony from the public and apply state statues to decision-making.
 A background on a jurisdiction’s planning commission is beneficial.

-Please spread the word and help us to identify potential candidates for these positions.
+Please spread the word and help us to identify potential candidates for this position.
 For any questions about the application process, please contact Pamela Yount, Clerk of the Board, at 425-388-3445 or Pamela.Yount@snoco.org.